August 5, 2020

 Senior Living Has Many Residential Options and Price Points

 An active retirement community can be an optimal living option that addresses the social, emotional, and wellness aspects of life.
-With several price points for a variety of residential options including stand-alone homes, condos, or apartments, there is with the added security of having repairs and upkeep provided.
+With several price points for a variety of residential options including stand-alone homes or apartments, there is with the added security of having repairs and upkeep provided.
+Learn about Lifecare here.

 Many communities, such as Kendal at Lexington, has a wide variety of social activities plus amenities such as fitness facilities, libraries and community dining rooms which residents can enjoy at a level they choose.